-Our ability to swallow changes over time, becoming more difficult as we age.
-Dysphagia affects around 20 percent of those over 50, but aging isn’t the only reason swallowing difficulties occur.
-Neurological disorders, cancers, head or neck injuries, and missing teeth can all contribute to the issue.
-There are many tests and treatments available, as well as research projects and studies being conducted around the world to better understand and treat dysphagia.
+Dysphagia is a difficult or abnormal sensation when swallowing; the issue affects around 20% of people over 50, but problems with swallowing are not a normal part of aging.
+Neurological disorders, cancers, head or neck injuries, and missing teeth can all contribute to swallowing difficulties.
+Many tests and treatments are available, and research is ongoing around the world to better understand and manage dysphagia.

-Everyone has trouble swallowing at some point.
-Sometimes, food just won’t go down or it feels like it is going down the wrong way.
-It can be painful and a little scary.
-There are three phases of swallowing, and people may have difficulty during one or all of them.
+There are three phases of swallowing, and a person with dysphagia may have difficulty during one or all of them.
 The oral phase includes chewing and moving food from the mouth into the throat.
 The pharyngeal phase starts as food and liquids move down through the upper throat, into the esophagus.
 In the esophageal phase, the food moves down the esophagus or lower throat, into the stomach.

 This site offers information designed for educational purposes only.
 You should not rely on any information on this site as a substitute for professional medical advice, diagnosis, treatment, or as a substitute for, professional counseling care, advice, diagnosis, or treatment.
 If you have any concerns or questions about your health, you should always consult with a physician or other healthcare professional.